bcburin/compact-mip-formulations-for-the-minimum-biclique-cover-problem/README.md

 The minimum biclique cover problem aims to find a minimum number of bicliques (i.e., complete bipartite graph) such that every edge of the input graph is covered by at least one biclique.

-The following Figure shows an input graph (left) and a corresponding minimum biclique cover with size 4.
+The following Figure shows an input graph (left) and a corresponding minimum biclique cover with size 4 (right).

 ![Figure 1](readme_images/biclique_cover_figure.png?raw=true "An input graph and its corresponding minimum biclique cover")